This website uses cookies to ensure you get the best experience on our website. Learn more

 In front of the mess tent is a firepit, surrounded by directors' chairs, where guests gather before and after dinner to chat about the day and listen to the sounds of the bush.
 Down from the main area, in a secluded, shady spot by a baobab, is a small deck used for private dinners.
 Further down the slope is a large sundowner and breakfast deck looking across the Tarangire River valley.

-Oliver's Camp has ten large tented rooms raised up on wooden platforms, and suspended under thatch.
-The interiors are rustic but tasteful and practical: chunky furniture made from the timber of former dhows, lampshades adorned with Masaai beads, leather-bound books, wrought iron bedside tables, solar-powered lights and an open canvas wardrobe.
-Above each bed is a ceiling fan to keep you cool during the heat of the day.
-In front of each tent are two sunloungers on the deck where you can relax, read, or perhaps sit and birdwatch with a pair of binoculars.
+Oliver's Camp has fifteen large tented rooms raised on low, wooden platforms, and suspended under thatch.
+Ten of the tents are in southern part of camp (the original Oliver's) and five on the north side (the former Little Oliver's). lThe interiors are rustic but tasteful and practical: chunky furniture made from the timber of former dhows, lampshades adorned with Masaai beads, leather-bound books, wrought iron bedside tables, solar-powered lights and an open canvas wardrobe.
+The beds are large and very comfortable with luxurious linen and good pillows.
+Above each bed is a ceiling fan to keep you cool during the heat of the day or on unusually warm nights.
+In front of each tent are two sunloungers on the deck where you can relax, read, or perhaps sit and watch the area's impressive birdlife.

-UK style three pin sockets allow you to charge your electricals, and each tent also has mosquito spray, a radio to contact the office, a torch and a digital safe.
+UK-style three pin sockets allow you to charge your electricals, and each tent also has mosquito spray, a radio to contact the office, a torch and a digital safe.

 You can also arrange to do a hot-air balloon safari over Tarangire National Park from Oliver's.
 Balloons take off from a launch site near Boundary Hill, and usually drift north.
 You'll need to plan for a 04:30 departure from camp.
 Ask us to help plan this into your stay.